FormidableLabs/victory-docs/src/pages/docs/victory-voronoi-container.md

 `VictoryVoronoiContainer` adds the ability to associate a mouse position with the data point(s) closest to it.
-When this container is added to a chart, changes in mouse position will add the `active` prop to to data and label components closest to the current mouse position.
+When this container is added to a chart, changes in mouse position will add the `active` prop to data and label components closest to the current mouse position.
 The closeness of data points to a given position is determined by calculating a [voronoi diagram][] based on the data of every child `VictoryVoronoiContainer` renders.
-This container is useful for adding hover interactions, like tooltips, to small data points, or charts with very dense or overlapping data.
+This container is useful for adding hover interactions, like tooltips, to small data points, or charts with dense or overlapping data.
 See [this example][] to learn how to use `VictoryVoronoiContainer` with tooltips.

 `VictoryVoronoiContainer` may be used with any Victory component that works with an x-y coordinate